 Brain tumours can differ in terms of the cells they originate from, their behaviour under the microscope (how quickly they are likely to grow and spread) and the part of the brain they affect.
 Knowing your tumour's type can therefore help you understand your condition.

-As a general rule, tumours are named according to the type of cell they start from and/or where in the brain they are located.
+As a general rule, brain tumours are named according to the type of cell they start from and/or where in the brain they are located.

-The following is not an exhaustive list.
-(There are over 130 types of brain tumour, as classified by the World Health Organisation [WHO]).
-If you would like information on any other brain tumour type, please contact us.Information on other types of brain tumour that occur less frequently in adults, and/or more frequently in children, are listed on the child brain tumour types page.
+The following is not an exhaustive list of brain tumour types.
+Information on other brain tumours that occur less frequently in adults, and/or more frequently in children, are listed on the child brain tumour types page.